 - Collect and analyze survey data, regulatory information, and demographic and employment trends to forecast enrollment patterns and the need for curriculum changes.

-When polled, Preschool Education Administrators say the following skills are most frequently used in their jobs:
+Preschool Education Administrators state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.